aqaPayam/NakhBot/docs/domain/04-relationships.md

 * PendingNakh starts the sender’s single allowed Nakh flow for that receiver.
 * A sender/receiver pair can have only one Nakh flow ever across PendingNakh and Nakh.
 * Terminal PendingNakh statuses do not allow a new Nakh flow for the same sender/receiver pair.
+* A sender may have at most 5 concurrent PendingNakhes with status `pending_payment` across all receivers.
+* The cap is sender-wide, not per receiver.
+* Only `pending_payment` records count toward the concurrent unpaid cap.
+* Unpaid PendingNakhes are ordered FIFO by `created_at`.
+* When credits are added to the sender’s CreditAccount, eligible unpaid PendingNakhes are settled oldest-first while sufficient credits remain.
+* An unpaid PendingNakh expires 14 days after creation.

 ### PendingNakh and PendingPayment

 * PendingNakh belongs to one PendingPayment.
 * PendingPayment can belong to one PendingNakh.

+For an unpaid PendingNakh:

+* PendingPayment expiry must align with PendingNakh expiry.
+* Both expire after 14 days if the Nakh remains unpaid.
+* If PendingNakh is auto-settled from available credits, the PendingPayment must no longer be completable.

 Used when: